workshopdemos/doggos-gse/README_ENDEVOR.md

 ![Paste](images/endevor/end6.png)

-4. Following, select the pre configured inventory location for your user
+4. Following, select the preconfigured inventory location for your user

 ![Paste](images/endevor/end7.png)

+5. Expand **endevor** and **endevor-location**

-5. Fetching the elements will end up with a warning as your dev sandbox is empty
+6. Fetching the elements will end up with a warning as your dev sandbox is empty

-6. Map the changes from the prod environment using the up-arrow
+7. Map the changes from the prod environment using the up-arrow

 ![Paste](images/endevor/end10.png)

-7. Now you have all of the DOGGOS application in your local VS Code IDE.
+8. Now you have all of the DOGGOS application in your cloud VS Code IDE.

-8. Find the COBOL code for your user under the [MAP] by expanding as shown:
+9. Find the COBOL code for your user under the [MAP] by expanding as shown below

+10. Right click, select edit and start adding a new dog breed.

 ![Paste](images/endevor/end11.png)

-9. Right click, select edit and start adding a new dog breed.

 ## Edit the DOGGOS application